osudrl/TeleJoy/README.md

   * Two value id bytes sent from least to most significant.
 The resulting HEX (0x000C) converts to 12 in decimal.
   * The following four data bytes set the current value to be displayed on the controller screen for the value id (12).
 0x00000008 converts to 8 in decimal.
   * The last bit is a checksum bit that is calculated given the previous seven bytes.
-4. As shown in the [telemetry data buffer declaration](https://github.com/osudrl/TeleJoy/blob/master/sport-half-duplex/sport-half-duplex.ino#L14-L16) in the test program from where this data was captured, `telemetry_data_buffer[12] = 8`, so the exchange is working as expected.

 ##### SPORT data format